Wise International Money Transfer: Complete Guide for 2026

 Wise is not the right tool for every situation, and being clear about that is more useful to you than a blanket endorsement.

-Your recipient needs cash: Wise only delivers to bank accounts.
+Your recipient needs cash.
+Wise only delivers to bank accounts.
 There is no cash pickup option.
 If your recipient needs to collect physical currency, providers like Western Union, MoneyGram, or Remitly are better suited.

-You're moving very large sums: For six-figure or seven-figure transfers, specialist currency brokers like TorFX or OFX offer dedicated account managers, forward contracts to lock in rates ahead of time, and limit orders.
+You're moving very large sums.
+For six-figure or seven-figure transfers, specialist currency brokers like TorFX or OFX offer dedicated account managers, forward contracts to lock in rates ahead of time, and limit orders.
 The personal guidance on large deals has real value that a self-service app can't replicate.

-You need fast customer support: Wise's phone support is limited, and response times via chat and email draw consistent complaints from users who encounter issues mid-transfer.
+You need fast customer support.
+Wise's phone support is limited, and response times via chat and email draw consistent complaints from users who encounter issues mid-transfer.
 If your situation requires urgent human assistance, the experience can be frustrating.

-Wise vs. Banks and Competitors: How It Stacks Up
+Wise vs. Banks and Competitors: How It Stacks Up in 2026

 Wise vs. your bank: Banks are slower, more expensive, and less transparent on fees and exchange rates.
 For most everyday international transfers, Wise wins on cost and speed.